After a two-year hiatus, Datadog customer summits are back. And what better place to begin in-person again than in sunny Denver, Colorado!

 When Datadog adopted Kubernetes we discovered some of these boundaries the hard way, and we continuously challenge and modify our infrastructure decisions in order to fit our use case.
 Ara Pulido shares what we learned as we scaled our Kubernetes clusters, the contributions to Kubernetes we made along the way, and how you can apply those learnings when growing your Kubernetes clusters from a handful to hundreds or thousands of nodes.

-Our most recent container report showed that the number of pods in a given Kubernetes is doubling.
+Our most recent container report showed that the average number of pods deployed by Kubernetes organizations is doubling.
 Watch Datadog’s John Kendall cover how to simplify the scaling of your container operations and cut through this increasing complexity with the new Live Container Resource Map.

 Datadog’s own Omri Sass covers the ways in which our Application Performance Monitoring (APM) suite can help remediate problems faster.
 Learn more about the components that make up the suite as well as updates to Watchdog, with Impact Analysis and Root Cause Analysis.